istio/istio.io/content/blog/2018/egress-https/index.md

     caption="HTTPS traffic to external services, with TLS originated by the microservice vs. by the sidecar proxy"
     >}}

-Here is how you code this behavior in the
-[Bookinfo details microservice code]({{< github_file >}}/samples/bookinfo/src/details/details.rb), using the Ruby [net/http module](https://docs.ruby-lang.org/en/2.0.0/Net/HTTP.html):
+Here is how both patterns are supported in the [Bookinfo details microservice code]({{< github_file >}}/samples/bookinfo/src/details/details.rb), using the Ruby [net/http module](https://docs.ruby-lang.org/en/2.0.0/Net/HTTP.html):